 What happens if my child has a hearing loss?

-Some hearing problems are medically or surgically correctable if they are caused by middle ear fluid.
-Other hearing problems are treated with the use of hearing aids and speech and language therapy.
+Some hearing problems are medically or surgically correctable if they are caused by middle ear health issues.
+Other hearing problems may be treated with the use of hearing aids and speech and language therapy.

-If a hearing problem is found, your audiologist and pediatrician will arrange for your child to be seen by an otolaryngologist (ear, nose, and throat specialist) and will guide you to other services to help your child learn to communicate.
+If a hearing problem is found, your audiologist and pediatrician will arrange for your child to be seen by an otolaryngologist (ear, nose, and throat specialist) to explore any medical aspects of the hearing loss and will guide you to other services to help your child to communicate.